 Mental health issues can be devastating for men, particularly because men are often less willing than women to speak about their struggles.
 Because the gut has such a huge impact on mental health via the gut-brain axis, achieving a balanced gut microbiome with the help of a probiotic supplement can have a significant effect on mood and anxiety levels.
 In particular, probiotics can help maintain hormone levels that interact with moods, such as oxytocin, serotonin, and cortisol.

-5. Probiotics can help boost immune system function.
+5. Probiotics can help support immune system function.

 The “man cold” or “man flu” is a long-running joke among many married couples, but there actually is scientific evidence that men may experience more severe symptoms and take longer to recover when infected with these common illnesses.
 All the more reason for men to take better care of their immune systems and probiotics have been shown to cut back on sick days from upper respiratory tract infections as well as to reduce symptoms.